GameMakingfactory/Gamefactory/README.md

 I love Making Games on Scratch And I Know python
 I Also like playing Games like Minecraft And roblox
 I love Animals And nature
-pure veg And proud Indian
+I'm pure veg And proud Indian
-I have A pet
+I have A pet Chick who's name is Chicky